ivyvo-hub/Diageo-B2B-Off-Trade-Spirit-Sales-Analytics-Forecast-H1-2025-/README.md

 ![Product Performance](Images/6.%20Product%20Performance.png)

 Based on the data, I draw several insights at the category level.
 To keep this section concise, only key findings and supporting numbers are highlighted here.
-Full details can be explored directly in the **Product Performance** tab of the shared Dashboard.
+Full details can be explored directly in the **Product Performance** tab of the shared Dashboard, or [here](https://app.powerbi.com/view?r=eyJrIjoiOTI3MTczZmYtYjFlZC00ZGQxLWE2NWYtNmE3NmI4NGI1MWZmIiwidCI6ImMxNmI5YjkzLTk4ZDUtNDNlOC1iNjc0LTg1ZjY3OWFkMzRjMyIsImMiOjEwfQ%3D%3D).

 | Category | Current Status | Recommendation for H2 2025 |
 |----------|----------------|-----------------------------|